 What Do You Want To Write About

-If you are clear on what you want to write about, you can pick a name that is relevant for your page.
-For instance, if you want to write about exercise and a healthy living lifestyle, then some good blog name examples would be ‘Alive and Kicking’, ‘A Healthy Diet’ or ‘Exercise Coach’.
+If you are clear on what you want to write about, you can pick a name that is relevant to your page.
+For instance, if you want to write about exercise and a healthy living lifestyle, then some good blog name examples would be ‘Alive and Kicking’, ‘A Healthy Diet’, or ‘Exercise Coach’.

 It would not make sense to select a blog name that does not relate to your page.
 If you are writing about exercise and named your blog, ‘Latest at the Box Office’, it wouldn’t work well and leave your visitors confused.